- 1. Convert Videos to FCP+

-In order to overcome this, most professionals transcode the videos to Apple ProRes iMovie can import and use while editing.
+Most professionals transcode the videos to Apple ProRes iMovie can import and use while editing to overcome this.

 The answer is simple.
 Since ProRes is a container that stores the visuals in uncompressed form, the additional amount of GPU that was otherwise consumed while processing the files of any other format is now utilized to edit the footage, thus preventing the videos from lagging during the process.